 Why is my period blood brown?

-In rare cases, brown blood accompanied by atypical symptoms may indicate the presence of uterine fibroids, a common type of non-cancerous tumor that can develop in or on the uterus.
-Fibroids vary in size and number, and can result in a range of painful, uncomfortable, and inconvenient symptoms.
-When left untreated, they can eventually harm surrounding organs and even impact fertility.
+Fibroids can result in a range of painful, uncomfortable, and inconvenient symptoms, and when left untreated, they can eventually harm surrounding organs and even impact fertility.
+Common symptoms of fibroids include:

 • Anemia, which can lead to fatigue